garrandall/popular-music-data/tracks/find-another-girl-jerry-butler.md

 Save all her love
 For nobody but you

-Well, ooh, ooh
+Well, oh oh
 Another love
-Ooh, ooh, another love...
+Oh, oh another love...